QF-tuner: Breaking Tradition in Reinforcement Learning: Materials and Methods

 \subsection{FOX optimization algorithm}

 \gls{fox} is a new optimization algorithm inspired by red foxes' hunting behavior that aims to search for the the best solution with the best fitness value~\cite{fox}.
 FOX has many search agents working together iteratively, each trying to find the best fitness value during the search.
 It involves two major phases: exploration and exploitation.
-In exploration, the Fox agent uses a random walk strategy to locate and catch prey, utilizing its ability to detect ultrasound.
-During its search for prey, the Fox agent may listen for sounds indicating where its prey is.
-In exploitation, the Fox agent can hear ultrasound, so it takes time for the sound of its prey to reach it.
+In exploration, the~\gls{fa} uses a random walk strategy to locate and catch prey, utilizing its ability to detect ultrasound.
+During its search for prey, the~\gls{fa} may listen for sounds indicating where its prey is.
+In exploitation, the~\gls{fa} can hear ultrasound, so it takes time for the sound of its prey to reach it.
 The speed of sound is 343 meters per second~\cite{soundSpeed}.
 However, since this speed is always the same, FOX uses a different method to measure it.
-The Fox agent jumps when it thinks it can catch its prey based on how long the sound takes to reach it.
-Thus, the Fox agent's ability to catch prey depends on the time it takes for the sound to reach them while jumping~\cite{related_Q_GWO}.
+The~\gls{fa} jumps when it thinks it can catch its prey based on how long the sound takes to reach it.
+Thus, the~\gls{fa}'s ability to catch prey depends on the time it takes for the sound to reach them while jumping~\cite{related_Q_GWO}.
 The following equations described the primary steps of~\gls{fox} in detail.

-The variable $ DSF_i$ represents the sound distance from the Fox agent.
+The variable $ DSF_i$ represents the sound distance from the~\gls{fa}.
 The sound speed in the medium is represented by the variable $S$ and calculated by~\cref{eq:soundSpeed}.
 The variable $T$ represents an arbitrary number in the $[0, 1]$ range.
 The variable $i$ represents the current iteration of the optimization process~\cite{optimizationYossra}.
-Moreover, The distance of a Fox agent from its prey is defined as follows~\cite{used_fox_1}:
+Moreover, The distance of a~\gls{fa} from its prey is defined as follows~\cite{used_fox_1}:

-Once a Fox agent has determined the distance between itself and its prey, it should jump and catch the prey accurately.
-The Fox agent must calculate the required jump height using the~\cref{eq:jump} to perform this jump~\cite{fox, alaa1}.
+Once a~\gls{fa} has determined the distance between itself and its prey, it should jump and catch the prey accurately.
+The~\gls{fa} must calculate the required jump height using the~\cref{eq:jump} to perform this jump~\cite{fox, alaa1}.

 where 9.81 represents the acceleration due to gravity, and $t$ is the time average taken by sound to travel~\cite{fox}.